 EKRE Deputy Chairman, Martin Helme, stressed the issue of sovereignty.
-According to Helme, a large part of Estonian society along with EKRE do not accept the quota system or the mandatory placement of migrants into Estonian society.8 Helme discussed the failure of both the EU and the Estonian government with regards to this issue.
-According to Helme, an EU external border does not exist and EKRE strongly advocates for restoring Estonian border control.9 He blames the Estonian government for not defending Estonian interests in Brussels and applauds Austria and the Visegrád countries for strongly defending their position and their borders against mandates from Brussels.10 It is this perceived failure which Helme feels has turned many Estonians against the EU.11
+According to Helme, a large part of Estonian society along with EKRE do not accept the quota system or the mandatory placement of migrants into Estonian society.
+Helme discussed the failure of both the EU and the Estonian government with regards to this issue.
+According to Helme, an EU external border does not exist and EKRE strongly advocates for restoring Estonian border control.
+Helme blames the Estonian government for entirely failing to represent and defend Estonian interests in Brussels and applauds Austria and the Visegrád countries for strongly defending their position and their borders against mandates from Brussels.
+It is this perceived failure which Helme feels has turned many Estonians against the EU.